Naimur444/iub-cgpa-calculator/README.md

 - Tailwind CSS for modern and sleek styling.
 - GitHub Pages for easy deployment and accessibility.

-Designed and developed by [Your Name].
+Designed and developed by Naimur Rahman.

 Feel free to use, modify, and contribute to this open-source project!
 If you have any suggestions or issues, please [open an issue](https://github.com/Naimur444/iub-cgpa-calculator/issues).